Ted Leo

-Theodore Francis Leo is an American singer and musician.
+Theodore Francis Leo (born September 11, 1970) is an American singer and musician.
 He is the frontman and lead guitarist of the rock group Ted Leo and the Pharmacists, and in 2013, he and Aimee Mann formed the indie rock duo The Both.

 Early life

 Born in South Bend, Indiana, Leo grew up in Bloomfield, New Jersey, where his family was from and spent many formative years in the hardcore punk scene of New York City during the 1980s and early 1990s.
 He graduated from Seton Hall Preparatory School in West Orange in 1988 and the University of Notre Dame in the fall of 1993 with a degree in English.

 Career

 Leo was a founding member of the New York punk band Citizens Arrest in 1989.
 In the 1990s, Leo played in bands that included Chisel, Puzzlehead, and the Sin-Eaters.

 Ted Leo and the Pharmacists was formed in 1999 in Washington, D.C.
 The group recorded six studio albums between 1999 and 2010.
 Leo has also maintained a consistent presence as a solo performer since the 1990s.

+In 2011, Leo joined TV Casualty, a Misfits tribute band.
+They released a self-titled 7" with proceeds going to the Attic Youth Center in Philadelphia.

 In early 2013, Leo and Aimee Mann formed a duo called The Both, after Leo had toured with Mann for several months as her supporting act.
-He and Mann began writing songs together, and in March 2013, the duo performed their first show together as the Both (originally formatted as the hashtag #BOTH).
+He and Mann began writing songs together, and in March 2013, the duo performed their first show together as the Both (originally formatted as #BOTH).
 Their self-titled debut album, The Both, was released in April 2014.

 Leo released his debut solo album The Hanged Man on September 8, 2017.
 The album was inspired by several years of career and personal hardships, including the loss of a daughter in 2011 due to a late-term miscarriage in which Leo's wife was forced to go into premature labor.